AdobeDocs/audience-manager.en/help/using/integration/implement-audience-manager.md

 # Implementing Audience Manager {#implementing-audience-manager}

-This section outlines and explains the processes related to getting started with the Audience Manager data management platform (DMP).
+This section outlines and explains the processes related to getting started with the Audience Manager data management platform ([!DNL DMP]).
 This section is designed to help business teams, project managers, and technology managers understand the Audience Manager implementation process.
 Getting started with Audience Manager can take approximately six weeks to three months, depending on your data collection needs.

 Our implementation techniques help create consultative partnership with new clients.
 This process is designed to: